-Green poop in kids can be alarming, but it is usually not a cause for concern.
+Green poop in kids can be alarming but is usually not a cause for concern.
 Diet, such as eating leafy greens, can cause green poop in toddlers and infants.
 Or it could be due to diarrhea or a bacterial infection.

 Poop is usually brown, but it can change color daily.
 This is not usually a cause for concern.
 The reasons for green poop in kids may vary, depending on their age, such as in babies, infants, and children.

 This article discusses what causes kids to have green poop and when to take them to a doctor.